Beyond Content Relevance: Evaluating Instruction Following in Retrieval Models: Analysis

 \textbf{Dense retrieval model vs Reranking model.} Reranking models(represented by red and gray row in Table \ref{WISE and SICR Results}) significantly outperform most dense retrieval models(represented by green row in Table \ref{WISE and SICR Results}) in instruction-following tasks due to their ability to evaluate documents in relation to one another, optimizing the final ranking based on contextual relevance and nuanced understanding.
 By considering the entire list of retrieved documents, rerankers can effectively adjust the order based on the specific needs of the query, capturing subtle distinctions that dense retrieval models may overlook.
 This leads to more accurate rankings that align with user intent, especially in complex scenarios where the relationship between documents and the query is crucial for effective instruction-following.
 Consequently, while dense retrieval models excel in efficiently retrieving relevant documents, reranking models provide the precision necessary to enhance the overall ranking quality, resulting in superior performance in tasks requiring sophisticated language comprehension.

-\textbf{Point-wise reranking vs. List-wise reranking.} Point-wise Ranking scores each document independently, evaluating relevance without considering the other documents in the set.
-Each document is treated in isolation, and the model predicts its relevance to the query.
-However, list-wise reranking considers the entire list of documents when making ranking decisions.
-Instead of scoring documents in isolation, the model looks at the relative relationships between documents in the list and ranks them in a way that optimizes the overall ranking order.
-List-wise ranking (represented by the gray row in Table \ref{WISE and SICR Results}) are generally better suited than point-wise ranking (represented by red row in Table \ref{WISE and SICR Results}) for instruction-following tasks because they take into account the broader context of the query and all relevant documents.
-When following instructions, particularly complex ones, it is essential to consider the relative importance of different documents to provide a more relevant, cohesive response.
-A list-wise approach is more likely to properly order documents based on their overall relevance to the instruction.
-Therefore, listwise rankings have the potential to achieve instruction following across different queries.
+\textbf{Point-wise reranking vs. List-wise reranking.} Point-wise reranking evaluates each document independently, predicting relevance without considering other documents.
+In contrast, list-wise reranking considers the entire set, optimizing the overall ranking order by leveraging relative relationships between documents.
+As shown in Table \ref{WISE and SICR Results}, list-wise ranking (gray row) generally outperforms point-wise ranking (red row) for instruction-following tasks, as it better captures the broader query context and the relative importance of documents.
+This makes list-wise reranking more effective in organizing documents to align with complex instructions, improving relevance and coherence across different queries.

 \textbf{Zephyr vs. RankZephyr.} RankZephyr outperforms Zephyr in both WISE and SICR because of its more sophisticated training process, better robustness to initial document order, multiple reranking passes that help correct ranking errors.
 Compared to Zephyr, RankZephyr learns from RankGPT, which allows it to adopt more sophisticated ranking strategies.
 Besides, RankZephyr benefits from multiple passes, allowing it to adjust the ranking more effectively compared to a single-pass strategy like Zephyr’s, which might not optimize the ranking as thoroughly.
 These factors combine to ensure that RankZephyr minimizes penalties for ranking important documents too low, leading to significantly better WISE and SICR scores.